pietromartinso/fundMe/README.md

 1 - Must have MetaMask installed (doesn't need truffle, ganache, etc);
 2 - Used web3.js version 1.7.0 (some methods are different from versions > 1.x.x)
-3 - Bootstrap, Tailwind and jQuery are being used as well.
+3 - jQuery, Bootstrap and Tailwind are being used as well.

 ---